Advanced filtering in Generic Inquiries

 • Acumatica, Cegid, MYOB

 The recommended way to construct the Filter parameter for either the GI or GILOOKUPF function is by using the GIFILTER helper function (which allows you to specify multiple filtering criteria using the Excel syntax, rather than the raw OData syntax).
+However, you may prefer to use the OData syntax directly in more advanced scenarios.

 TABLE OF CONTENTS